whlapinel/sep-setting-mgr-v3/progress_log.md

 # PROGRESS LOG

+## 8/8

+- Keep neglecting to update this.
+Done a lot, been hassling with docker compose and finally got it working alright.
+Lots of other things done over the last week but I can't remember what.

 ## 7/29

 - Frontend stuff mostly today.
 Was getting very intimidated, for example with SideNav CSS properties for a minute but slogged through it and implemented some nice Tailwind layouts.